anilpiparaiya/anilpiparaiya/README.md

 - 👩‍💻 I'm a senior undergraduate at Indian Institute of Technology Kanpur and an aspiring Software Engineer.
 - :octocat: I am a full-stack developer working with Node.js, Express.js, React.js, and JavaScript.
-I’m Interested in Data Science and Machine Learning
+I’m Interested in Data Science & Machine Learning
 - 📫 Reach out to me at **anilkumarpiparaiya@gmail.com**
 <!-- - 🌱 I’m Interested in Data Science and Machine Learning.
 Recent focus on full stack Software Development. -->